Union Kroger employees vote down latest contract offer

 The company’s latest proposal was presented last month and then forwarded to Local 400’s seven-person bargaining advisory committee.
 The committee chose to forward the proposal to the union membership for a vote, the results of which were counted and disclosed via video conference Friday morning.

 The original contract, ratified in 2017, expired Aug.
 29. A four-week extension elapsed at the end of September, and a day-to-day extension was activated while negotiations continued.
-The extension would have to be cancelled with 72-hours notice from either side before a work stoppage can happen.
+The extension would have to be canceled with 72 hours’ notice from either side before a work stoppage can happen.

 There have been two work stoppages at Kroger stores in West Virginia, most recently a two-month strike late in 2003.
 Employees also went on strike for three weeks in 1974.